Degenerating Hodge structure of one-parameter family of Calabi-Yau threefolds: Mirror Symmetry

 \section{Mirror Symmetry}

-In this section, we see that the Hodge theoretic invariants $b$ and $\pi$ appear in the framework of mirror symmetry.
+In this section, we see that the Hodge theoretic invariants $b$ and $\pi_0$ appear in the framework of mirror symmetry.
 Mirror symmetry claims, given a family of Calabi--Yau threefolds $\mathscr{X}\to B$ with a MUM point, there exists another family $\mathscr{X}^{\vee} \to B^\vee$ of Calabi--Yau threefolds such that some Hodge theoretic invariants of $X$ around the MUM point and symplectic invariants of $X^\vee$ are equivalent in a certain way.
 Here $X$ and $X^\vee$ are generic members of $\mathscr{X} \to B$ and $\mathscr{X}^{\vee} \to B^\vee$ respectively.
-Simply put, mirror symmetry interchanges the complex geometry of one Calabi--Yau threefold $X$ with the symplectic geometry of another, called a mirror threefold $X^\vee$, and such a correspondence depends on the choice of a MUM point.
-We should think that each MUM point corresponds to a mirror Calabi--Yau threefold.
-If a family of Calabi--Yau threefolds $\mathscr{X}\to B$ has several MUM points, there should be several mirror threefolds.
+Simply put, mirror symmetry interchanges the complex geometry of a Calabi--Yau threefold $X$ with the symplectic geometry of another, called a mirror threefold $X^\vee$, and such a correspondence depends on the choice of a MUM point.
+We should think that each MUM point corresponds to a mirror threefold.
+For instance, if a family $\mathscr{X}\to B$ has several MUM points, there should be several mirror threefolds.
 We refer the reader to \cite{CK2} for a detailed treatment of mirror symmetry.

-In this section, we investigate the interplay between the LMHS at a MUM point and the corresponding mirror threefold.
-For the sake of convenience, we restrict ourselves to one-parameter models, that is, the case when $h^{2,1}(X)=h^{1,1}(X^{\vee})=1$.
+We now investigate the interplay between the LMHS at a MUM point and the corresponding mirror threefold, restricting ourselves to one-parameter models i.e. the case when $h^{2,1}(X)=h^{1,1}(X^{\vee})=1$.
 Since the complex moduli space of $X$ is 1-dimensional, $X$ comes with a family $\mathscr{X}\to S$ over a punctured curve $S$.
-Since mirror symmetry is a statement about a MUM point of $S$, we assume that such a point corresponding to $X^\vee$ is chosen.
+Since mirror symmetry is a statement about a MUM point, we assume that such a puncture point of $S$ corresponding to $X^\vee$ is chosen.